Disclaimer

 "That planet we stopped at for supplies last week," Johnny Junior replied.
 "Please just get rid of it, maybe then we'll be safe."

-"Something must of happened to him then.
+"Something must have happened to him then.
 He probably was infected with a virus," Kathryn said.

 Chakotay nodded, "it's a possibility.
 Some viruses can hide themselves pretty well."